Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 What’s the difference between your computer when you got it and your computer now?
 A whole host of programs and apps, many of which you probably don’t even need any more.
 Uninstalling as many of them as you can should give your laptop a bit more room to breathe.

-We’re not suggesting you take off everything from your system (at least not yet), but stick to the essentials: get rid of games you haven’t played in an age, and applications you tried for a bit but then abandoned.
+Stick to the essentials: get rid of games you haven’t played in an age, and applications you tried for a bit but then abandoned.
 You can easily install this software again, if needed.

 The same principle goes for the extensions and add-ons weighing down your browser too — get rid of the ones you don’t really need or have completely forgotten about, and your web browsing should speed up (fewer extensions mean fewer potential threats to your security as well).
+Both Apple and Microsoft have extensive guides on how to scrub your system of unwanted apps.

 2. Lighten the startup load